 9 Physical Causes of Anxiety

-Anxiety is called a mental health issue, but this is a really reductive way of looking at it.
+Anxiety is called a mental health issue, but that’s not all it is.

 In reality, anxiety is just as much a sign of imbalance in the body.

 And when you reduce your understanding of anxiety to a mental health issue alone, you blind yourself to many of the biggest factors that impact how you feel beyond what’s going on in your head.

 Because anxiety is a full body experience.

 Anxiety only arises when there’s a stress response happening in your body.